adamaaronson/swordsmith/python/README.md

 ## How to Use

-From the `tests` folder, run the command:
+From the `python` folder, run the command:

 ```
-python3 test_swordsmith.py
+python3 swordsmith
 ```

 Using any of these optional command line flags: